Imagine this: you’re driving along when another vehicle collides with you out of the blue.

 6. Seek Medical Attention

-One of the most important things you can do is seek medical attention for many reasons.
+It's of the utmost importance to seek medical attention, for many reasons.
 First, your own well-being should be your #1 priority after an accident.
 Second, you give yourself a chance to be seen by a medical professional, which means any injuries you may have sustained will be documented by an expert.

 If you are seriously injured, you may be unable to do the previous steps.
 Contacting the proper authorities will result in officers and paramedics coming to the scene in order to help.
 You will receive medical attention immediately, and further treatment later.
 The more in-depth information you have in your medical record, the clearer we can present a case on your behalf.

 7. Call a Personal Injury Lawyer